jsa-research/limbus-buildgen/README.md

 Then run both unit- and integration tests using `npm test`

-To run each separately, use `npm run-script unit-test`for unit tests and `npm run-script integration-test"` for integration tests.
+To run each separately, use `npm run-script unit-test`for unit tests and `npm run-script integration-test` for integration tests.

 ## Copy
 sea-strap.js - A "build anywhere" C/C++ makefile/project generator.